 Learn about the wide variety of helpful antixoxidants and phytochemicals that are found in fruits and vegetables.
 These compounds are a natural way to boost your immune system and lessen the risk of developing breast cancer.

-Dark green veggies, tomatoes, carrots, citrus fruits and berries will help you build your body's natural defense system against cancer as well as help you prevent other diseases.
+Dark green veggies, tomatoes, carrots, citrus fruits and colorful berries will help you build your body's natural defense system against cancer as well as help you prevent other diseases.

 Raw, fresh vegetables are rich sources of anti-cancer compounds.
 Researchers advise people to eat cruciferous veggies such as cabbage, broccoli, cauliflower and Brussels sprouts raw or steamed.

 This will enable you to obtain the maximum amount of breast cancer prevention fighting agents since prolonged heat and cooking can destroy many of these beneficial compounds.

 Alcohol is linked to higher risks of breast cancer for females.
 Women who are in their menopausal years may not give much thought to one alcoholic drink per day.
 However having 2 or more drinks in a day has been known to raise the risk of developing breast cancer by 20-30%.